 When purchasing a water heater in Arizona, you must consider the installation cost irrespective of the type.
 The prices vary depending on the service provider, the time it will take to complete the installation and the installation ease or difficulty.

 Tank water heater installations are one of the cheapest to install.
 This is because the installation is easy.
 Once the tank is set in place, connection to the water supply, energy source and water output follows.
 The installation cost will, however, increase if you change the electric source as well as extend your gas line to connect to the water heater.
 The average cost of installing a tank water heater ranges between $150 and $500.

 A tankless water heater installation cost ranges between $500 and $1,500.
 It is more invasive and complex hence the cost.
 A hybrid water heater installation in Arizona will cost approximately $200 to $600 while an indirect installation will cost $1,500 and $3,500.

 The overall annual cost of water heaters in Arizona is highly dependent on whether you choose an electric or gas water heater.
 Since gas is cheaper in Arizona, opting for a gas water heater is a wiser decision.
-If you are using an electric water heater in Arizona, the annual operating cost ranges around $500.
+The average electric bill in Arizona for those using an electric water heater is around $500 per year, which represents the annual operating cost.
 However, the annual operating cost of a gas water heater is $160.

 Before you purchase a water heater in Arizona, you MUST also consider: